dandavison/delta/.github/ISSUE_TEMPLATE/feature.md

 ---

-Hi, thanks for contributing to Delta!
-Please go ahead and describe your proposal.
+Hi, thanks for contributing to Delta, please just go ahead and describe your proposal!